scarletbright/avalanche-docs/docs/v1.0/en/tutorials/atomic-swap.md

             }
         ]
     },
-    "id": 84
+    "id": 1
 }
 ```

-Woo!
-We successfully moved AVAX from the X-Chain to the P-Chain.
+Note that the balance we see is the amount exported from the X-Chain (`5,000,000`) less the transaction fee (`1,000,000` in this example.)
 Now we can use the AVAX held by this P-Chain address to provide a stake in order to validate the Default Subnet.

 ## Export AVAX from the P-Chain to the X-Chain